JJPSeno/JJPSeno/README.md

 ## Hello! 👋
-A full-stack web developer, aspiring game developer and life-long learner.
+I am a web developer, aspiring game developer and life-long learner.
 Currently refining my skills and trying to excel as a software developer.
+Pursuing some new experiences like **making open-source contributions**, **deploying my own website**, **releasing a full game**.

 ## About me:
 - 🔭 I’m currently working on a web project